Skip to content

 • Go up the Fernsehturm for spectacular views of Stuttgart and beyond.

-• The Killesbergbahn is in a beautiful park, you can also go up the tower for spectacular views
+• The Killesbergbahn is in a beautiful park, and you can also go up the tower for spectacular views

-• The Planetarium has interesting shows during the day and you can do stargazing at night.
+• The Planetarium has interesting shows during the day, and you can do stargazing at night.

 Freizeitparks (Amusement parks)